14,327 Shares in Barrick Gold Corp (NYSE:GOLD) Bought by Drive Wealth Management LLC

-Drive Wealth Management LLC purchased a new stake in Barrick Gold Corp (NYSE:GOLD – Get Rating) (TSE:ABX) during the third quarter, according to the company in its most recent disclosure with the SEC.
-The firm purchased 14,327 shares of the gold and copper producer’s stock, valued at approximately $222,000.
+Drive Wealth Management LLC purchased a new stake in Barrick Gold Corp (NYSE:GOLD – Get Rating) (TSE:ABX) during the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
+The fund purchased 14,327 shares of the gold and copper producer’s stock, valued at approximately $222,000.

-Other hedge funds and other institutional investors have also made changes to their positions in the company.
-Maj Invest Holding A S purchased a new position in Barrick Gold in the third quarter valued at approximately $175,865,000.
-Renaissance Technologies LLC lifted its stake in Barrick Gold by 86.6% in the second quarter.
-Renaissance Technologies LLC now owns 17,457,214 shares of the gold and copper producer’s stock valued at $308,815,000 after buying an additional 8,102,178 shares during the last quarter.
-Snider Financial Group acquired a new stake in shares of Barrick Gold in the first quarter valued at approximately $185,000.
-Wellington Management Group LLP grew its position in shares of Barrick Gold by 40.8% during the first quarter.
-Wellington Management Group LLP now owns 17,824,320 shares of the gold and copper producer’s stock worth $437,387,000 after acquiring an additional 5,164,698 shares during the last quarter.
-Finally, Canada Pension Plan Investment Board increased its holdings in shares of Barrick Gold by 121.0% in the 3rd quarter.
-Canada Pension Plan Investment Board now owns 6,498,600 shares of the gold and copper producer’s stock valued at $101,259,000 after acquiring an additional 3,558,200 shares during the period.
-Hedge funds and other institutional investors own 56.82% of the company’s stock.
+Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the stock.
+Oliver Lagore Vanvalin Investment Group increased its stake in Barrick Gold by 7.1% in the 2nd quarter.
+Oliver Lagore Vanvalin Investment Group now owns 10,748 shares of the gold and copper producer’s stock valued at $190,000 after purchasing an additional 709 shares in the last quarter.
+Wedbush Securities Inc. lifted its holdings in shares of Barrick Gold by 5.5% in the third quarter.
+Wedbush Securities Inc. now owns 14,941 shares of the gold and copper producer’s stock valued at $232,000 after purchasing an additional 780 shares in the last quarter.
+GW Henssler & Associates Ltd. grew its position in shares of Barrick Gold by 5.2% in the third quarter.
+GW Henssler & Associates Ltd. now owns 16,546 shares of the gold and copper producer’s stock valued at $256,000 after purchasing an additional 814 shares during the last quarter.
+Nicholas Hoffman & Company LLC. increased its stake in shares of Barrick Gold by 3.3% during the 3rd quarter.
+Nicholas Hoffman & Company LLC. now owns 25,794 shares of the gold and copper producer’s stock worth $400,000 after purchasing an additional 830 shares in the last quarter.
+Finally, Confluence Wealth Services Inc. raised its position in shares of Barrick Gold by 2.8% during the 2nd quarter.
+Confluence Wealth Services Inc. now owns 31,221 shares of the gold and copper producer’s stock worth $512,000 after purchasing an additional 855 shares during the last quarter.
+56.82% of the stock is owned by hedge funds and other institutional investors.

 Barrick Gold Cuts Dividend

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, March 15th.
-Shareholders of record on Tuesday, February 28th will be paid a $0.10 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 15th.
+Investors of record on Tuesday, February 28th will be paid a dividend of $0.10 per share.
+The ex-dividend date is Monday, February 27th.
 This represents a $0.40 dividend on an annualized basis and a yield of 2.35%.
-The ex-dividend date is Monday, February 27th.
-Barrick Gold’s payout ratio is 166.67%.
+Barrick Gold’s payout ratio is currently 166.67%.

 Analyst Ratings Changes

-Several research firms have recently commented on GOLD.
-National Bank Financial cut their price target on Barrick Gold from C$29.00 to C$28.00 in a research note on Thursday, February 23rd.
-BNP Paribas lowered shares of Barrick Gold from an “outperform” rating to a “neutral” rating and set a $19.00 price objective on the stock. in a research report on Monday, February 13th.
-Royal Bank of Canada reduced their price target on shares of Barrick Gold from $27.00 to $20.00 and set an “outperform” rating on the stock in a report on Monday, November 21st.
-Barclays raised their price objective on shares of Barrick Gold from $23.00 to $26.00 and gave the stock an “overweight” rating in a research note on Monday, January 30th.
-Finally, Fundamental Research set a $19.02 target price on Barrick Gold and gave the company a “buy” rating in a research note on Tuesday, March 7th.
-Three equities research analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
-Based on data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average price target of $23.60.
+Several equities analysts have weighed in on the company.
+Royal Bank of Canada dropped their price target on Barrick Gold from $27.00 to $20.00 and set an “outperform” rating for the company in a research report on Monday, November 21st.
+Raymond James dropped their price objective on Barrick Gold from $25.00 to $24.00 and set an “outperform” rating for the company in a research report on Thursday, February 16th.
+Barclays boosted their target price on shares of Barrick Gold from $23.00 to $26.00 and gave the company an “overweight” rating in a research note on Monday, January 30th.
+Fundamental Research set a $19.02 price target on shares of Barrick Gold and gave the stock a “buy” rating in a report on Tuesday, March 7th.
+Finally, National Bank Financial cut their price objective on shares of Barrick Gold from C$29.00 to C$28.00 in a research report on Thursday, February 23rd.
+Three research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+According to data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and an average price target of $23.60.

 Barrick Gold Company Profile